PX4/PX4-Autopilot/nuttx/configs/README.txt

   There is a script that automates these steps.
 The following steps will accomplish the same configuration:

     cd tools
    ./configure.sh <board-name>/<config-dir>

+  There is an alternative Windows batch file that can be used in the windows native enironment like:

+    cd ${TOPDIR}\tools
+    configure.bat <board-name>\<config-dir>

+  See tools/README.txt for more information about these scripts.

   And if configs/<board-name>/<config-dir>/appconfig exists and your application directory is not in the standard loction (../apps), then you should also specify the location of the application directory on the command line like:

     cd tools
     ./configure.sh -a <app-dir> <board-name>/<config-dir>

 Building Symbol Tables
 ^^^^^^^^^^^^^^^^^^^^^^